Eluinhost/TeamspeakAuth/docs/UPDATE.md

 You will need to at least run the following 2 commands:

-`php bin/console cache:clean --env=prod` - Removes the production application cache
+`php bin/console cache:clear --env=prod` - Removes the production application cache

 `php bin/console schema:update` - update your database to the latest version